Lastminute.com Group

-Lastminute.com Group owns several travel brands including lastminute.com, Volagratis, Rumbo, Bravofly, Jetcost, Crocierissime.it, weg.de, and Hotelscan.
+Lastminute.com N.V. is the owner of several travel brands including lastminute.com, Volagratis, Rumbo, Bravofly, Jetcost, Crocierissime.it, weg.de, and Hotelscan.

 The company operates websites and mobile apps in 17 languages and 40 countries and has 43 million monthly unique users.

 It was called Bravofly Rumbo Group until May 2015.

 History

 Lastminute.com Group was founded in 2006 but traces its roots back to 2004, when Fabio Cannavale and Marco Corradino launched Volagratis, a search engine for low cost flights in the Italian market.

 In 2006, it was organized as a Group, the headquarters were moved to Chiasso and it began its international expansion by introducing localized websites in Spain, France, Germany and the United Kingdom.

 In November 2012, it acquired Rumbo, a Spanish online travel agency.

 In December 2013, it acquired Jetcost, a French travel metasearch engine.

 On 15 April 2014, the company was listed on the SIX Swiss Exchange in Zurich.

-In March 2015, the company acquired lastminute.com from Sabre Holdings, owner of online travel agency Travelocity.com, for £76 million, and in May 2015 it changed its name to lastminute.com group.
+In March 2015, the company acquired lastminute.com from Sabre Holdings, owner of online travel agency Travelocity.com, the for £76 million, and in May 2015 it changed its name to lastminute.com group.

 In 2016, the company launched Travel People, an advertising platform.

 In September 2016, the company acquired WAYN, a social travel network, for £1 million.

 In November 2017, it acquired Hotelscan.com, a hotel metasearch engine.

 In December 2017, the company acquired German Comvel GmbH, founded 2004 in Munich, which operates weg.de.

 In April 2019, the company created Forward, a media company.

-For a number of years even before the Covid-19 pandemic, Bravofly and other Lastminute.com Group brands have had a high percentage of negative reviews relating to customer service.
-This has earned Bravofly a 2.4 out of 5 stars on Trustpilot.com, 1.55 stars out of 5 on sitejabber.com, 2.0 stars out of 5 on mamma.com and 1.2 out of 5 on their own Facebook page.
-Common problems include customer service telephone numbers that are no longer connected, requested flight changes not being made in a timely manner, refunds not being processed, and the optionally purchased Service Package not being honored.